latest from the magazine

 I wonder about our ability as graduate students to claim for ourselves the mantra of “undisciplined” during such a formative process, which by definition is aimed toward making “disciplined” scholars of us.
 I know you have recently completed qualifying exams, so perhaps you can speak to this more than I can, but that experience seems to be a demonstration of the extent to which one has been appropriately disciplined.

 BM: As Toni Morrison (1988) contends, “Canon building is empire building.”
 And many critical scholars have shown how, historically, geographers have been preoccupied with “dark histories” routed through “dark continents” (Cowen, 2014; Said, 1979).
 But I want to pick up on something you mentioned about “liberal” or leftist anti-racism.
 I think this is a crucial point.
-For several decades, geography has been a sanctuary for Marxist scholars forced out of more traditional disciplines (Cresswell, 2013).
-Since the 2008 financial collapse and in the wake of the Occupy Wall Street movement, there has been a resurgent interest in political economy, an arena that geographers have long taken as their area of expertise.
-Thus, I have found a self-styled radical positioning in which geographers take themselves to be on “the right side” of history, as it were, when it comes to chronicling the recursive crises of capitalism and critiquing processes of economic dispossession.
+For several decades, geography has been a sanctuary for Marxist scholars forced out of more traditional disciplines (Cresswell 2013).
+Since the 2008 recession and in the wake of the Occupy Wall Street movement, there has been a resurgent interest in political economy, an arena that geographers have long taken as their area of expertise.
+Thus, I have found a self-styled radical positioning in which geographers take themselves to be on “the right side” of history, as it were, when it comes to critiques of capitalism and economic dispossession.
 In some ways, I think this influences the reticence of the field as a whole to account for the continued marginalization of scholars of color and a general unwillingness to adequately deal with questions of race.
 And yet, this phenomenon is in no way new.
-Others have pointed out the missteps of self-congratulatory (white) Marxism for a long time (see Davies, 2008; Dawson, 2013; Du Bois, 1998; Gilroy, 1987; Kelley, 1990; Robinson, 2000).
+Others have pointed out the missteps self-congratulatory (white) Marxism for a long time (Davies, 2008; Dawson, 2013; Du Bois, 1998; Gilroy, 1987; Kelley, 1990; Robinson, 2000).

 Despite these many apprehensions and admonishments, we both committed to geography as our intellectual “home.”
 And, I am using home a bit tongue in cheek here.
 When making my decision, I conceded that I most likely would never feel entirely “at home” in geography, but that the field had something to offer my research.
 I also relished the opportunity to be a novice again, to wade into intellectual traditions that I was unfamiliar with, to put those ideas in conversation with the scholars that have shaped me thus far, and, hopefully, emerge a more expansive thinker.
 What do you think geography brings to your scholarship?

-BM: This explanation reminds me of a piece by Neil Smith and Cindi Katz (1993) where they grapple with space as metaphor and everyday practice.
+BM: This explanation reminds me of a piece by Neil Smith and Cindy Katz (1993) where they grapple with space as metaphor and everyday practice.
 In the way you have laid out your project here, it seems these are questions that you have been wrestling with for some time.
-And the grammars of geography—an explicit acknowledgement of “the interconnectedness of metaphor and materiality” (Smith and Katz, 1993: 67)— rendered these dynamics legible in very powerful ways.
+And the grammars of geography — an explicit acknowledgement of “the interconnectedness of metaphor and materiality” (Smith and Katz, 1993: 67)— rendered these dynamics legible in very powerful ways.

 In my own work, I am reminded of Edward Said’s claim, as quoted by Stuart Elden (2009), that “Geography is therefore the art of war but can also be the art of resistance if there is a counter-map and a counter-strategy.”
 As a scholar of war, militarism, and security, geography (as a material practice and epistemological category) is crucial to my understanding of violence.
 My dissertation project explores contemporary United States military initiatives in West Africa, especially within the vast and complex Sahel region.
 Currently, the U.S., often alongside former colonial power France, is investing in military infrastructure and providing technical expertise under the rubric of its expansive counterterrorism operations.
 These developments follow in the wake of the creation and rapid expansion of the U.S.’s Africa Command (AFRICOM) (Davis, 2007; Kieh and Kalu, 2013).
 Concurrently, a growing body of literature by environmental scientists indicates that the Sahel is one of the most ecologically vulnerable regions in the world (Biasutti and Giannini, 2006; Held et al, 2005).
 Environmental “insecurity,” and its threat to food systems, is at the forefront of debates about the compounding effects of climate change in Africa.